New America Fellowship

 Through storytelling and education, Clint Smith is empowering communities to reckon with the legacy of slavery in the United States.

-Clint is a former high school English teacher.
-His two TED Talks, “The Danger of Silence,” and “How to Raise a Black Son in America,” have been collectively viewed millions of times.
-He is the host of the YouTube series Crash Course Black American History.
+Clint is a former high school English teacher, and currently teaches writing in the Central Detention Facility in Washington, D.C.
+His two TED Talks, “The Danger of Silence,” and “How to Raise a Black Son in America,” have been collectively viewed more than seven million times.